Spherical Principal Curves: Backgrounds

-Hauberg (2016) developed principal curves on Riemannian manifolds by extending the previous work of Hastie and Stuetzle (1989).
-The principal curve by Hauberg (2016) is represented as a set of points, $f = \{C_1,\ldots, C_{T} \}$, joined by geodesic segments.
-These points are initialized with the principal geodesic.
-The fitting algorithm of the curves follows that of Hastie and Stuetzle (1989).
-More specifically, the mean operation in the expectation step of Hastie and Stuetzle (1989) is replaced with the intrinsic mean, and in the projection step, each data point is projected onto the closest points in $f$ as
+\cite{Hauberg} proposed principal curves on Riemannian manifolds by expressing a curve as a set of $T$ points, $f = \{C_1,\, \ldots,\, C_{T} \}$, joined by geodesics.
+The estimation algorithm of the curve follows that of \cite{Hastie} with an approximation.
+Specifically, the mean operation in the expectation step is performed by intrinsic mean, and the projection is conducted by finding the nearest point in $f$ as